cardillan/mindcode/doc/syntax/TOOLS-MLOG-WATCHER.markdown

 - Click on the **MlogWatcher** mod in the list.
 - Click on the **Install** button at the bottom of the screen.

-After installing the mod, the game will exit so that the newly installed mod can be loaded on the next start.
+After installing the mod, the~~~~ game will exit so that the newly installed mod can be loaded on the next start.
 Just start the game again.

-## Selecting a processor
+## Binding a processor

 Mlog Watcher injects the received code into a processor which is bound to it.

 When you select a processor by tapping or clicking on it, it becomes bound to Mlog Watcher as well.
 Mlog Watcher indicates the selected status by drawing a diamond over/around the processor.
 Tapping the processor again makes it unselected, hiding the highlights over the blocks that are linked to the processor, but keeps the processor bound to Mlog Watcher.
 This is useful when your code produces a graphical output to a display, as the display is unobstructed by the link highlights.

-Tapping or clicking away from the processor clears the processor selection in Mlog Watcher, which will no longer forward the received code to any processor.
+Tapping or clicking away from the processor unbinds the processor from Mlog Watcher, which will no longer forward the received code to any processor.

 ## Mindcode web application

 The panel with the compiled mlog code contains two buttons in the upper right corner.
 The left button sends the contents of the pane into a Mindustry game running on your computer.
-If there's an Mlog Watcher running within the game, it will accept the code and a checkmark will be displayed briefly.
-Mlog Watcher then injects the received code into the selected processor.
-If there's no selected processor in Mindustry game, or a map isn't loaded but Mindustry is running, the checkmark will still be displayed, but the code won't be processed by Mlog Watcher.
+If there's the Mlog Watcher mod running within the game, it will accept the code and a checkmark will be displayed briefly.
+Mlog Watcher then injects the received code into the bound processor.
+If there's no processor bound to Mlog Watcher in Mindustry game, or a map isn't loaded but Mindustry is running, a disconnected plug will be displayed instead.

 When Mindcode doesn't succeed connecting to Mlog Watcher, a cross is displayed briefly on the button to indicate the failure.